-Origin has managed to keep the feel of a small, local provider even though it now operates nationwide.
-If you don’t have eyes on BT, Virgin Media or any of the other big names out there, Origin broadband may be worth a closer look.
+Origin has managed to keep the feel of a small, local provider even though it operates nationwide.
+It's been through some bumps over the last few years as a business, but seems to have emerged relatively intact.
+So if you don’t have eyes on BT, Virgin Media or any of the other big names out there, Origin broadband may be worth a closer look.

 |Average upload speed||1Mbps, 9Mbps, 17Mbps|